leeqia/nsNiuniuSkin/README.md

 ## 3. Configure the UI in the 'skin' directory

-- install.xml This is a master script.
+- install.xml: This is a master script.

-- configpage.xml Configures the first UI displayed after opening the installation package, also used for selecting installation paths and other options.
+- configpage.xml: Configures the first UI displayed after opening the installation package, also used for selecting installation paths and other options.

 - licensepage.xml: Configures the UI for displaying the license agreement.